IAKSH/cstg/README.md

-# cstg
+# Warning
-This is my little step on building a 2D game using C and SDL2
+This project is verrrrrrrrrrrrrrrrrrry far from complete.
+Just for practice.